Financial-Times/origami-ci-tools/README.md

 Origami CI Tools is a wrapper around the tools used to build and test Origami components, to make it easier to keep the steps up to date across components.

-It will run the component's tests, and publish the component to npm.
+It will help you run the component's tests, and publish the component to npm.

 ## Usage